-Here’s a sweet way to dress up your garden for the winter: bundle up old flowering perennials and leave the seeds for the birds.
+Here’s a sweet way to dress up your garden for the winter: bundle up old flowering perennials with burlap ribbon and leave the seeds for the birds.
 You will nourish wildlife and, come spring, it’s easy to cut the plants back as new growth appears.

 And be sure to get your free Fall Gardening Checklist with handy reminders for this time of year.

 This is a trick I’ve been doing for years: create seed pod bundles!

 It’s a name I made up, a totally simple idea, and takes just seconds.

 The leftovers of the fall garden—old flowering perennials, seed pods, foliage, and other decaying riffraff provide vital winter nourishment and habitat for all the creatures that bring life to the garden.